youpy/nerpin/README.md

 # Micron

-A Ruby library to controll Alesis micron using MIDI
+A Ruby library to control Alesis micron using MIDI

 ## Supported Instruments